ashav/CarND-LaneLines-P1/writeup_asha_P1.md

 ---
 ## Color Selection

+### RGB Color Space

+While white is relatively easy to segment in the RGB domain (e.g. values in range [190,190,190] to [255,255,255]), yellow is harder.
+Pure yellow in the RGB space is [255,255,0].
+However it gets harder to easily represent the other grades of yellow.
+So we look at alternate color spaces.

 ### HLS Color Space

 HSL stands for _hue_, _saturation_ and _luminosity_.
 More details on HLS and HSV color spaces are here at [Wikipedia](https://en.wikipedia.org/wiki/HSL_and_HSV)